Free: Healthy Freezer Meals Recipe EbookGet It Now

 Use a silicone basting brush to brush the avocado oil over the top of the pork belly.
 Sprinkle with salt and pepper.

-Place the pork belly into a stoneware baking dish and cook for 1 hour.
+Place the pork belly into a stoneware baking dish, skin side up, and bake for 1 hour.

-Increase oven to 425 degrees F (218 degrees C) and cook for an additional 45 minutes.
+Increase oven to 425 degrees F (218 degrees C) and bake for an additional 45 minutes.

 Change oven to broil and broil the pork belly on high for 5 minutes.